jamesob/desk/README.md

 I have a hard time calling this a "workspace manager" with a straight face -- it's basically just a shell script that sources another shell script in a new shell.
-But I often find myself working in multiple different code trees simulataneously: the quick context switches and namespaced commands that desk facilitates have proven useful.
+But I often find myself working in multiple different code trees simultaneously: the quick context switches and namespaced commands that desk facilitates have proven useful.